Amy Schatz: Career

 Additional HBO shows include The Number on Great-Grandpa's Arm, a short film for young people on The Holocaust, Saving My Tomorrow, a 6-part series on the environment produced with the American Museum of Natural History, An Apology to Elephants, a film with Lily Tomlin, A Child's Garden of Poetry, A Family is a Family is a Family: a Rosie O’Donnell Celebration, Don't Divorce Me!
 Kids' Rules for Parents on Divorce, 'Twas the Night, and others.
 For PBS, her credits include the Bill Moyers series, Moyers on Addiction, A World of Ideas and What Can We Do About Violence?
 Schatz also worked on the feature films George Balanchine's The Nutcracker and Meredith Monk's Books of Days.

+Awards and honors

-Her work has earned 8 Emmy Awards, 7 Directors Guild of America Awards, 3 Peabody Awards, Parents' Choice Award, the Gracie Award, 5 Animation Emmy Awards, and others.
+Schatz's work has earned eight Primetime Emmy Awards, eight Directors Guild of America Awards, three Peabody Awards, a Parents' Choice Award, a Gracie Award, and five Animation Emmy Awards, among others.
 She is a member of the Directors Guild of America, Women in Film, and the Academy of Television Arts & Sciences.